fiskl-accounting/help-docs/docs/getting-started/signup-as-an-accountant.md

 ![Accountant access](https://fiskl.com/wp-content/uploads/2024/04/Accountant-acccess.png)

 You will receive an email notifying you of your accountant access.
-Log in or register on the Accountant Portal and accept the notification displayed on your portal home screen.
+Log in or register on the Accountant Portal and accept the notification displayed on your portal home page.

 > If you've been using a trial account, delete that account before accepting the invitation as Fiskl allows a single email per login.
 Then, register for a new account using the same email address.